-Code of Conduct

-Health, safety, and well-being of employees

-Agricultural Labor Practices

-Our ARISE (Achieving Reduction of Child Labor in Support of Education) program

-Community Investment

-Diversity, equity and inclusion

-Our human rights strategy

-Our approach

-Our human rights strategy is based on five pillars.
-This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UN Guiding Principles on Business and Human Rights, the Organisation for Economic Co-operation and Development (OECD) guidelines, and the Food and Agriculture Organization (FAO) guidance on responsible agricultural supply chains.
+Codes of Conduct Health and Safety Agricultural Labor Practices ARISE (Achieving Reduction of Child Labor in Support of Education) program Community investment Diversity, equity and inclusion Our human rights strategy Our approach Our human rights strategy is based on five pillars.
+This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UN Guiding Principles on Business and Human Rights, the Organisation for Economic Cooperation and Development (OECD) guidelines, and the Food and Agriculture Organization (FAO) guidance on responsible agricultural supply chains.